jonessarae/hiv-hypermutants/README.md

 ### Requirements

-Sequence files must be in fasta format.
+Sequence files must be in FASTA format.
 One may need to modify the file, especially if special characters like dashes appear as a result of alignment.

 ### Steps